philippe44/LMS-uPnP/README.md

 # WHAT VERSION TO CHOOSE
-Download UPnPBridge.zip and in /Bin, there are binaries for Windows, Linux (x86 and ARM) and OSX.
+Download UPnPBridge.zip and in /Bin, there are binaries for Windows, Linux (x86, x86_64, arm, ppc and sparc) and OSX.

-- squeeze2upnp-win.exe, pthreadbc2.dll, cc32160mt.dll : Windows Vista and above
-- squeeze2upnp-x86 : Linux (Intel CPU) 32 or 64 bits (see user guide for 64 bits)
-- squeeze2upnp-x86-static : same as above, but libc librairies are statically linked (must be used on some NAS e.g. Atom-base, that don't have the right libc available - squeeze2upnp-x86 launch will fail)
-- squeeze2upnp-x86-64 : Linux (Intel CPU) 64 bits ONLY
-- squeeze2upnp-armv6hf : Linux (ARM v6 CPU, hard float)
-- squeeze2upnp-armv6hf-static : same as above, with static libraries
-- squeeze2upnp-armv5 : Linux (ARM v5 CPU)
-- squeeze2upnp-armv5-static : same as above, with static libraries
-- squeeze2upnp-osx-multi: binaries for OSX 10.5+

-(Thanks Ralphy for ARM and OSX binaries)

-NB: Main tests are on Windows Vista+ and Linux x86 versions.
+NB: Main tests are on Windows 7 and Linux x86 versions.
 OSX and Linux ARM are "as is"

 # ADVANCED